-Kirsten E. Gillibrand was sworn in as United States Senator from New York in January 2009, filling the seat of the current Secretary of State, Hillary Rodham Clinton.
+Kirsten E. Gillibrand was sworn in as a United States Senator from New York in January 2009, filling the seat vacated by Secretary of State Hillary Rodham Clinton.
 In November 2010, Gillibrand won election to the seat with 63 percent of the vote.
 Prior to her service in the Senate, Gillibrand served in the United States House of Representatives, representing New York’s 20th Congressional District, which spans across ten counties in upstate New York.

 As the first New York Senator to sit on the Agriculture Committee in nearly 40 years, Senator Gillibrand is giving New York families the seat at the table they deserve as Congress debates food policy.
 She is taking a leading role to improve child nutrition and combat child obesity by giving children and families more access to fresh fruits and vegetables grown right here in New York.
 She is also fighting hard to protect New York’s farmers, especially those who need help in the current economic crisis.
 Senator Gillibrand is leading the fight to make sure dairy farmers get a fair price for the milk they produce.

 After serving on the Armed Services Committee in the House, Senator Gillibrand is now serving on the Senate Armed Services, using her position to strengthen America’s armed services, national security, and military readiness, and to continue fighting for America’s troops and military families by creating better economic opportunities for veterans returning home to their families today.

 From her seat on the Aging Committee, Senator Gillibrand is committed to fighting on behalf of seniors, working to lower the cost of prescription drugs, make long-term care more affordable so seniors can remain independent for as long as they are able, and protect seniors from financial fraud.
 Senator Gillibrand is also working to lower property taxes, co-sponsoring legislation that would give New York residents a full federal tax deduction for their property taxes.